SaeedGhazi/https-gitlab.com-ssqatc-fgdata/Docs/README.aircraft-metadata.md

 list of authors.
 For each author their name can be supplied, and optionally other data if desired: nickname, email and a description of what they contributed.

-(The strucutre of this deliberatley matches that for add-ons)
+(The structure of this deliberatley matches that for add-ons)

 Both the old and and new data can co-exist to allow aircraft compatability with older versions of FlightGear.